-The following discussion should be read in conjunction with the accompanying consolidated financial statements as of March 31, 2011 and December 31, 2010, and for the three months ended March 31, 2011 and 2010, and with our annual report on Form 10-K for the year ended December 31, 2010 (the "2010 Annual Report").
-In addition to historical information, this discussion contains forward-looking statements that involve risks, uncertainties and assumptions that could cause actual results to differ materially from management's expectations.
-Factors that could cause such differences are discussed herein under the captions labeled "Cautionary Statement Concerning Forward-Looking Statements and Information" and "Risk Factors," as well as in the 2010 Annual Report.
-We assume no obligation to update any of these forward-looking statements.
+The following discussion should be read in conjunction with the accompanying consolidated financial statements as of June 30, 2011 and December 31, 2010, and for the three and six months ended June 30, 2011 and 2010, and with our annual report on Form 10-K for the year ended December 31, 2010 (the "2010 Annual Report").
+In addition to historical information, this discussion contains forward-looking statements.
+Such statements are based on our current expectations and assumptions about future events, which are inherently subject to significant risks and uncertainties.
+See "Cautionary Statement Concerning Forward-Looking Statements and Information."
+We disclaim, and do not undertake, any obligation to update any of these forward-looking statements, except as required by applicable law or regulation.

-Overview
+Overview and Outlook

 We are a leading specialty contractor serving the electrical infrastructure market in the United States.
 We are one of the largest national contractors servicing the T&D sector of the United States electric utility industry.
-Our T&D customers include electric utilities, cooperatives and municipalities.
+Our T&D customers include electric utilities, private developers, cooperatives, municipalities and other transmission owners.
 We provide a broad range of services which includes design, engineering, procurement, construction, upgrade, maintenance and repair services with a particular focus on construction, maintenance and repair throughout the continental United States.
 We also provide C&I electrical contracting services to facility owners and general contractors in the western United States.

 Our results have been driven primarily by successful bids for, and execution of, large projects, our ability to capitalize on increased infrastructure spending in our markets and the breadth of our customer base.
-We believe our centralized fleet and skilled workforce provide us with a competitive advantage as planned increased spending in the transmission infrastructure market could result in an increase in demand for a limited supply of specialized equipment and labor.
-We expect to grow our business organically, as well as through selectively considered strategic acquisitions that may improve our competitive position within our existing markets, expand our geographic footprint or strengthen our fleet.
+We believe our centralized fleet and skilled workforce will provide us with competitive advantages in the event that planned increased spending in the transmission infrastructure market results in an increase in demand for a limited supply of specialized equipment and labor.
+We expect to grow our business organically.
+We may also grow our business through selectively considered strategic acquisitions that may improve our competitive position within our existing markets, expand our geographic footprint or strengthen our fleet.